-Operational structures at the Athens campus are still being developed, with some support services not yet fully staffed or tested.
+While policies and governance at Athens are clear and the principles of parity of experience and reporting line into Nicosia well-articulated, operational structures at the Athens campus are still being developed, with some support services not yet fully staffed or tested.
 This should be finalised before the first roll-out.
-Communication flows between Athens and Nicosia teams need time to mature into effective bi-directional feedback loops; this may be supported by establishing formal cross-campus communication protocols and shared digital platforms for administrative coordination
+Communication flows between Athens and Nicosia teams need time to mature into effective bi-directional feedback loops; this may be supported by establishing formal cross-campus communication protocols and shared digital platforms for administrative coordination.